DerGuru/The-Resonant/New Chapters/Part3/P3-13_The_Night_Before.md

 They sat together under city lights and scattered stars, not quite lovers, not quite just friends.
 Something in between.
 Something undefined but full of possibility.

 "Tell me something," Lina said after a while.
-"If we survive tomorrow—when we survive tomorrow—what's the first thing you want to do?"
+"If we survive tomorrowâ€”when we survive tomorrowâ€”what's the first thing you want to do?"

 "Sleep for about three days," Jason said, and she laughed.
 "But after that?
 Maybe take you on a real date.
 Somewhere nice.
 Somewhere that doesn't involve resonance or danger or saving the world."